thanh-son-lemelle/opencv-4.11.0-minGW-build/README.md

 ﻿# opencv-4.11.0-minGW-build

-dowload buile files with the following link https://github.com/thanh-son-lemelle/opencv-4.11.0-minGW-build/releases/download/v4.11.0/opencv.zip unzip it in your root system you should have something like this : C:\opencv\build\x64\mingw64\bin
+download build files with the following link https://github.com/thanh-son-lemelle/opencv-4.11.0-minGW-build/releases/download/v4.11.0/opencv.zip unzip it in your root system you should have something like this : C:\opencv\build\x64\mingw64\bin